abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ourselves, *How can I fit into this situation?
-How can I be skillful, effective, and composed?* Sometimes people can misunderstand how to apply the Buddha’s teachings on being present in the moment, and they may think, *All I need to do is be present in this moment and everything will be okay.* But that’s only part of the picture.
+How can I be skillful, effective, and composed?* Sometimes people can misunderstand how to apply the Buddha’s teachings on being present in the moment, and they may think, *All I need to do is be present in this moment, and everything will be okay.* But that’s only part of the picture.

 The Buddha always encouraged his followers to recognize and pay attention to the causal nature of actions.
 What we’ve done in the past